jmaruska/Fusion-Viewport-Environments/README.md

 The legacy environments predate the tone mapping update released in the summer of 2025.

 ## Installation
-To modify your viewport environments, replace (do not merge) the folder located at the following directory:
+To modify your viewport environments, replace (do not merge) the folders located in the following directory:

 MacOS: